mihaiep/Test_Area/logs/3st_July.md

 * Discussion around the thread/questions from the issue #77 updated, comments had been made.
 We have 10 participants into this discussion initiated by Benjamin, more comments are welcome.
 Probably this discussion will be moved to a Google doc, easier to comment and participate.
 * there is a baseline of technical questions, with the survey we want to make sure we will capture quantifiable answers.
 * We should not have status on readme file.
 Action item modify readme and add tooling and enterprise.
-* The first virtual meetup: issue created #82 https://github.com/nodejs/user-feedback/issues/82 -Michael proposal mid to late September.
+* The first virtual meetup: issue created #82 https://github.com/nodejs/user-feedback/issues/82 -Michael proposal: mid to late September.

 ## Upcoming Meetings